 What is affinity mapping?

-Affinity mapping is a technique to help you find patterns in large amounts of data.
+Affinity mapping is the actual technique used to help you find patterns in large amounts of data.
 It’s the act of clustering or grouping similar data points together so you can identify underlying patterns.

 While affinity mapping, you typically start with a large volume of data (tons of notes from user interviews for example).
 You then review each of these data points and cluster them based on commonalities you see.